justint/stringless/README.md

 *Example*: `./Stringless ... -s 3` will look for faces every three frames, and will use the face location data from the previously sampled frame to define the facial landmark detection region.

-When compiling Stringless, it is important to use the `-DUSE_AVX_INSTRUCTIONS=ON` flag with cmake - this instructs your compiler to use especially optimized [Advanced Vector Extension](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) instructions, which came about in early 2011.
+When compiling Stringless, it is important to use the `-DUSE_AVX_INSTRUCTIONS=ON` flag with cmake - this instructs your compiler to use specially optimized [Advanced Vector Extension](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) instructions, which came about in early 2011.
 If you're using a pre-2011 CPU, use the `-DUSE_SSE4_INSTRUCTIONS=ON` flag instead (the next best optimal instructions).

 ## Contents